touchHLE/touchHLE/android/BUILDING.md

 - Make sure you can build and run touchHLE desktop version first
 - Obtain Android SDK/NDK:
   - Either by installing Android Studio https://developer.android.com/ (recommended)
   - Or using "Command line tools only" https://developer.android.com/studio/index.html#command-line-tools-only
+    - You might also need to install Gradle (suggested version: 7.3)

 # Notes